PromptEngineer48/LLM_Selector/README.md

 # LLM_Selector
+# Auto Select the Best LLM for Your Use Case or Queries

-# Clone this Repo on your local drive and then get started.
+Clone this Repo on your local drive and then get started.

 This code selects the best model for your specific question.